 footbridge to Jardin Royal.

-run.
+Sometimes I drive to the beach for a run.
 Sometimes I go to a nearby track to run.
 At least I used to.
-Last year

 Not only was that problem not resolved, there was now a sign warning

 that rattlesnakes had been seen in the vicinity.
 I don’t do snakes.
 I don’t